JPrakke/deepfake-bot/README.md

 ## Users

 [Add](https://discordapp.com/oauth2/authorize?client_id=551871268090019945&scope=bot&permissions=117760) the bot to your discord server.
 Then go [read](https://deepfake-bot.readthedocs.io/) about how to use it.
-If you're feeling generous, you can also give me some [money](https://www.patreon.com/rustygentile).
+If you're feeling generous, you're also welcome to give me some [money](https://www.patreon.com/rustygentile).

 ## Developers